What we know about the Raleigh shooting victims

 “It is an unexpected loss and we are saddened by it,” Richardson said.
 “Our condolences, thoughts, and prayers go out to James’ family, the other victims, their families and all who have been impacted.”

+“There were never any indications or warning signs that Austin was capable of doing anything like this,” the statement said.

+Austin Thompson remains hospitalized in critical condition following his arrest on Thursday night, hours after the shooting began.

-The school board chair and superintendent of the Wake County Public School System issued a statement that said they are "shocked, saddened and broken-hearted."
+The school board chair and superintendent of the Wake County Public School System issued a statement saying they are "shocked, saddened and broken-hearted."

 “Our hearts go out to the victims’ loved ones, and our community continues to seek answers around this tragedy and solutions to prevent such unspeakable events in the future,” the statement said.